Emanuel betting on Cubs with beer and sausage wager with D.C. mayor

 In wagering half-smokes from Ben’s Chili Bowl and DC Brau beer, Bowser was equally optimistic.

-“With our all-star lineup and home field advantage, I am confident that that Nationals will come out of this series victorious,” he said in the statement.
+“With our all-star lineup and home field advantage, I am confident that that Nationals will come out of this series victorious,” she said in the statement.
 “I was already looking forward to celebrating our win, and now I can also look forward to enjoying some of Chicago’s most delicious treats.”

 The losing team’s mayor will also make a donation to Puerto Rican hurricane relief efforts.